arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ![Arduino Cloud Billing Information](assets/voucher_red_billInfo.png)

 The `Billing Information` page requires you to enter basic details before entering payment information.
+Payment information entry is an optional step: if you don't fill in the payment information, at the voucher's expiry date, your cloud for business account will expire.
+If you want to keep it, You will need to access the payment information section and fill it in.
 You will be asked to provide:

 - Billing Type
 - Billing Address